BaariqAzhar/wezy-bot/readme.md

-# WA Bot
+# Wezy Bot 🦾😸

-Learn how to use Node JS, using whatsapp-web.js to connect to WA
+**Whatsapp Bot with Eazy Configuration**

+It's a fun project, the purpose of this project is the author wants to learn Node JS.
+But it's too boring if making CRUD like always do

-## Tech Stack
+## Tech Stack 🛠

-**Backend** NodeJS, whatsapp-web.js, qrcode-terminal, etc
+**Backend** NodeJS, whatsapp-web.js, qrcode-terminal, handy-storage, etc

-## Run Locally
+## Run Locally 🏃‍♂️

 Clone the project